The Way of the Househusband: Sales

-1.2 million copies of The Way of the Househusband are in print as of December 2019.
-In Oricon's sales rankings, the first volume of The Way of the Househusband had sold 95,637 copies as of September 2018, while the second volume had sold 143,051 copies as of January 2019.
+By December 2019, The Way of the Househusband had 1.2 million copies in print.
+In Oricon's sales rankings, the first volume of The Way of the Househusband had sold 95,637 copies by September 2018, while the second volume had sold 143,051 copies by January 2019.
 The first volume of the English-language translation of the series placed sixteenth in Nielsen BookScan's best-selling graphic novels for adults in September 2019.